robinsonmc/shearer-data/README.md

 ## Example output
 ![example_output](https://github.com/user-attachments/assets/6eb72d5a-96ba-46de-ac2c-6a83f7f4f874)

 Executing Run.py should produce this figure.
+If it doesn't automatically show, it will also be saved to pdf in the working directory as "example_figure.pdf".

 ## Investigating other features